 Even today, no conservation program in the United States offers specialized training, neither in contemporary art conservation nor in time-based media conservation.
 In Europe, the situation is a little different.
 A number of MA programs have included contemporary art conservation, and time-based media conservation is often an integral part of the curriculum.
 One MA program at the Berne University of the Arts in Switzerland even offers a five-year, full-time conservation curriculum in time-based media.
 I have been collaborating with that program for a while and have offered students internships and fellowships at the Guggenheim.

-Check back tomorrow for part two of our interview, where Phillips will discuss the museum’s recently established Media Conservation Lab and the many challenges posed by rapidly changing technology.
+Read part two of our interview, where Phillips discusses the museum’s recently established Media Conservation Lab and the many challenges posed by rapidly changing technology.